NIST study finds that masks defeat most facial recognition algorithms

 In a report published today by the National Institutes of Science and Technology (NIST), a physical sciences laboratory and non-regulatory agency of the U.S. Department of Commerce, researchers attempted to evaluate the performance of facial recognition algorithms on faces partially covered by protective masks.
-They report that even the best of the 89 commercial facial recognition algorithms they tested had error rates between 5% and 50% in matching digitally applied masks with photos of the same person without a mask.
+They report that the 89 commercial facial recognition algorithms from Panasonic, Canon, Tencent, and others they tested had error rates between 5% and 50% in matching digitally applied masks with photos of the same person without a mask.

 “With the arrival of the pandemic, we need to understand how face recognition technology deals with masked faces,” Mei Ngan, a NIST computer scientist and a coauthor of the report, said in a statement.
 “We have begun by focusing on how an algorithm developed before the pandemic might be affected by subjects wearing face masks.
 Later this summer, we plan to test the accuracy of algorithms that were intentionally developed with masked faces in mind.”